We have brought together a highly accomplished, inter-disciplinary investigators with a track record of success in multi-site emergency care research.

 - State EMSC Program Administrators (Advisory Council – Ford; Study Network Group for the 13 participating states).

-Data Stewards for Hospital Discharge Data and Mortality data in the 12-state cohort
+Data Stewards for Hospital Discharge Data (Emergency Department and inpatient) and Mortality data in the 12-state cohort

 - New Jersey